SeqWare/seqware/seqware-vagrant/README.md

 ## OICR Examples

 These are in flux right now but I'll try to keep the following up to date.
-We're using this seqware-vagrant process for the following projects.
+We're using this seqware-vagrant process for the following projects:

+* ICGC DCC Portal
+* SeqWare

 Keep in mind you will want to take a look at the Vagrant template (templates/Vagrantfile.template) and modify as needed for your backend (AWS, OpenStack, Virtualbox) since some params (like floating IP address) are not yet parameters.

+### Setup

+Make sure you setup your vagrant_launch.conf file as described in "Configuration".
+See Brian for OICR-specific settings which are described in more detail here: https://wiki.oicr.on.ca/display/SEQWARE/Cluster+or+Node+Launching+with+Vagrant

 ### Single Node - All Projects